 As I stated previously I played a role in this incident, but that doesn’t excuse the child’s behavior.
 As his teacher, I have a responsibility to ensure he is doing the work and understanding the work.
-When I don’t follow through with my portion, the possibility for mishap is increased.
+When I don’t follow through with my portion, the possibility of a mishap is increased.

 Let’s explore that side of things a little.
 Perhaps the work is genuinely too difficult, there’s some maturing that needs to take place or there might be gaps in the learning.
-Especially in a cumulative subject like a language or math we need to ensure that each lesson is mastered before new information is encountered.
+Especially in a cumulative subject like language or math, we need to ensure that each lesson is mastered before new information is encountered.

 That’s not what I was dealing with though.
 No, my child wasn’t struggling.
 He simply didn’t want to do the work.
 He saw an opportunity unfold and he succumbed to the temptation.